mld/halon-unbound/README.md

     /cfg/unbound-install.sh &

-  This automatically downloads and installs Perl from OpenBSD base package and Unbound with dependencies at reboot, and optionally uses your custom unbound.conf.
+  This automatically downloads and installs Perl from OpenBSD base package and Unbound with dependencies at reboot, and optionally uses your custom unbound.conf (placed in /cfg/skel/unbound.conf).